gwu-cs-advos/advos_book/slides/slides/04_interface.md

 - [`userfaultfd`](https://man7.org/linux/man-pages/man2/userfaultfd.2.html)
 - [`setns`](https://man7.org/linux/man-pages/man2/setns.2.html) to update the namespaces

-Why do we want all of these that used to be different interfaces?
+Compose with all functions that operation on `fd`s.

+These used to be different functions w/ different namespace.
+Why did we unify them?

 Notes: